elias-aouad/knowledge-distillation/README.md

 - You can adjust model size, number of layers, and other hyperparameters in `knowledge-distillation-pipeline/run.py`.
 - To use a different dataset for fine-tuning, modify `finetuning/data_utils.py`.

-## Citation

-If you use this codebase in your research, please cite the original BERT and knowledge distillation papers.

 ## License